davodey/jQuery-Social-Share-and-Total-Plugin/README.md

-# share buttons with counts & totals
+# jQuery Share and Total Plugin
 a social sharing plugin that has a very light footprint, displays total counts and individual share counts for your posts, or any other link you want to see numbers for.

-#supported social sites:
+#Supported social sites:
 1. Facebook
 2. Twitter (in order to get twitter counts, youll need to register your domain to: [https://opensharecount.com/](https://opensharecount.com/))
 3. Linkedin